-You need at least 18 credit hours in humanities, social sciences, and writing in order to graduate from one of the College's 14 Bachelor of Science degree programs.
+You need at least 18 credit hours in humanities, social sciences, and writing in order to graduate from one of the College's 14 Bachelor of Science degree programs (the Computer Science Bachelor of Arts degree follows a different General Education Curriculum).
 Some degree programs require more credit hours in this area.
 You can learn more about the courses below, including course descriptions and prerequisites, in the University Catalog.
 Pre-Fall 2018 HSS/Writing requirements may be found here.

 The following minimum requirements apply: